OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ```

 ### Simulation
-There is a REST server that helps sending value to the program
+There is a REST server that helps sending values to the program
 - if you are not on a Raspberry PI
 - if you want to enforce simulation (for tests)